Find out how to prepare for on campus exams, as well as the support available to help you achieve your academic goals.

 • Your Smartcard (Student ID).

-• Stationery (e.g. pens and pencils) - note no cases are allowed.
+• Stationery (e.g. pens and pencils) - a small, transparent pencil case is okay.

 • You may wish to wear several layers of clothing so that you can adapt to the temperature in the venue.